mjordan/islandora_workbench_docs/docs/creating_taxonomy_terms.md

 Islandora Workbench lets you create vocabulary terms from CSV files.
-This ability is separate from creating vocabulary terms while creating the nodes in a `create` task, as described in the "[Fields (Drupal and CSV)](/islandora_workbench_docs/fields)" documentation.
+This ability is separate from creating vocabulary terms while creating the nodes in a `create` task, as described in the "[Field data (Drupal and CSV)](/islandora_workbench_docs/fields)" documentation.
 You should create vocabulary terms using the options described here if any of these situations applies to you:

 * you are working with a vocabulary that has fields in addition to term name
 * you are working with a vocabulary that is hierarchical
 * you want terms to exist before you create nodes using a `create` task.

 If you want to create terms during a `create` task, and if the terms you are creating don't have any additional fields or hierarchical relationships to other terms, then you don't need to use the task described here.
-You can use the method you can create terms as described in as described in the "Taxonomy reference fields" section of "[Fields (Drupal and CSV)](/islandora_workbench_docs/fields)."
+You can use the method you can create terms as described in as described in the "Taxonomy reference fields" section of "[Field data (Drupal and CSV)](/islandora_workbench_docs/fields)."

 ### The configuration and input CSV files